8 tips to help avoid a lemon RV or caravan

 poorly constructed and overweight vans being driven by inexperienced

-So just how is it that so many lemons make it onto the road?
+So just how is it that so many lemon caravans make it onto the road?

 A self-regulated industry

 While most of us couldn't just set up shop making and selling cars, it is possible when it comes to caravans.
 Despite Australian design rules for caravans set by

 Vehicle Standards, there's a lack of independent oversight to ensure that manufacturers are complying.

-Under the Motor vehicle standards act, light trailers (this generally
+Under the Motor Vehicle Standards Act 1989 (MVSA), light trailers (this generally

 this.
-A spokesperson said that road trailers (which includes
+A spokesperson says that road trailers (which includes

 caravans) that don't exceed 4.5 tonnes may be supplied via two different